timb-machine-mirrors/browserker/docs/design.md

 - Starts up with configuration.
 - Opens up crawl graph or adds the LOAD_URL from the command line / config to insert a new node into the crawl graph
 - Opens up N browsers
+- Create browserk.Context with all necessary services and handlers for various hooks (Pre-Auth hook etc)
 - Crawler queries the crawl graph for UNVISITED paths
 - Returned paths (in order they were found) are then iterated over, executing each entry in the same browser.
   - A path is a series of navigation steps LOAD URL -> CLICK BTN -> ENTER FORM etc